Eben60/GivEmXL.jl/docs/src/index.md

 In our example, the experimental data are in a separate table in the same excel file.
 We could also let the user to point to a separate file or folder, or conclude to the data file from the name or position of the excel file.

-It is assumed that your calculation processes multiple data subsets: In our example there are three segments (three capacitor discharges).
-For a case of a computation or dataset without subsets, you can represent it as a case with one subset.
+It is assumed (but not required) that your calculation processes multiple data subsets: In our example there are three segments (three capacitor discharges).
 We divide our processing into three separate functions: Preprocessing / processing each subset / postprocessing.
 In our toy example these functions are: `preproc`, `procsubset`, `postproc`.
 You can however skip some steps if you don't need them.
 In our toy example you can uncomment the line
 ```
 # postproc = nothing
 ```